cubeca/cube/README.md

 ### Cloud Infrastructure

 The above services are packaged into Docker containers and deployed to Google Cloud Run for resource, instance, and scalability management.
+These docker containers can be deployed using any server structure that you wish.

 ### Front-End Hosting